COSD-PANDA/datasd_council_report_2017/main/lessons_learned.md

 * We have departments that do double the work to measure the same thing.

-# Some Feedback Received from Information Coordinators. -- make it sound more positive.
+# Some Feedback Received from Information Coordinators.
-* My department ... selected useful or relevant performance metrics.
+* My department should select metrics more targeted towards measuring our performance.
-* The data we have collected is largely unusable because it cannot be validated.
+* My departments needs to be more explicit in our data collection methodologies.
-* We have been doing a lot of work/spending a lot of money for insignificant measurable effect or insignificant recognition of the effect - each option is bad.
-In other words, we most likely have been focused on the wrong things and this inspires me to ask WHY?
-And that inquiry takes me down some very interesting roads to possible answers.
+* My department needs to do more work that is targeted towards effects we can measure.
-* This exercise leads me to believe that our department is unclear on its priorities or can't agree on its priorities or has not recently examined its priorities.
+* This exercise leads me to believe that my department needs to actively evaluate our priorities and align them with our mission.
-* This department is not adequately educated or skilled in managing and using data.
+* We need to increase capacity for managing and analyzing data within my department.
-* If we use valid data as an end goal, we will be able to design our work smart from the start.
+* My department needs to focus on setting an end goal, and measuring our work by data to back it up.